fwd/nano-to/readme.md

 ## Verification

-Fork Nano.to and add "github" to *known.json*.
-Verified names don't expire.
+Fork Nano.to and add "github" to *known.json*. or use API.

 ```
 curl -d '{